nikirg/lazyfast/DOCS.md

         tags.button("Run reloading", dataset=dataset)
         tags.span("Loading...", is_indicator=True)
 ```
-This example hide `span` by default and show after button click.
-And add `is-loading` class to the button.
+This example hides the `span` element by default and shows it after the `button` is clicked.
+Additionally, it adds the `is-loading` class to the `button` without hiding it.

 ### `ReloadRequest`
-Previously, we described ways to handle the reload via the property trigger, but this approach requires us to wait for the entire current tag structure to render.
-However, we may have a scenario in which we must completely rebuild the component based on incoming data from the user.
-LazyFast has a `ReloadRequest` object for this.
+In the past, we discussed handling reloads using the `trigger` property, which requires waiting for the current tag structure to finish rendering.
+However, there are situations where we need to rebuild the entire component based on new data from the user.
+For these cases, LazyFast provides a `ReloadRequest` object to facilitate this.
 ```python
 @router.component()
 class MyComponent(Component):